ucb-bar/chipyard/docs/Simulation/index.rst

 Simulators
 =======================

-REBAR provides support and intergration for multiple simulation flows, for various user levels and requirments.
+REBAR provides support and integration for multiple simulation flows, for various user levels and requirements.
 In the majority of cases during a digital design development process, a simple software RTL simulation will do.
 When more advanced full-system evaluation is required, with long running workloads, FPGA-accelerated simulation will then become a preferable solution.
 The following pages provide detailed information about the simulation possibilities within the REBAR framework.